 “Bacon smells and tastes great.
-However, I have never seen any evidence that it is actually good for you,” says Sonya Angelone, RDN, a nutrition expert in San Francisco.
+However, I have never seen any evidence that it is actually good for you,” says Sonya Angelone, a registered dietitian nutritionist and a nutrition expert in San Francisco.

 People tend to think of bacon as a fresh cut of meat, like a pork chop or a steak.
 It’s not.
 It starts out as pork belly.
 Then it goes through heavy processing: curing, smoking, or salting.
 This makes the finished product more like hot dogs and lunch meats.

 These methods usually use nitrites -- a type of salt -- and nitrates, which are found naturally in vegetables and convert to nitrite as you chew.
 The additives preserve meat, kill bacteria, and boost flavor and color.
-But they can also can damage blood vessels and increase the risk of a stroke, Angelone says.
+But they can also damage blood vessels and make a stroke more likely, Angelone says.

 Not-So-Great News for Bacon Lovers

 Bacon took a hard blow in October 2015, when the International Agency for Research on Cancer, part of the World Health Organization, named processed meat -- which includes bacon -- a “group 1 carcinogen.”

 This means there’s enough evidence that eating these foods can cause colon or stomach cancer, says Marji McCullough, a registered dietitian and director of nutritional epidemiology for the American Cancer Society.
 Red meat -- and that’s what pork belly is considered -- was linked to pancreatic and prostate cancers as well.

 “Another problem is that bacon is usually part of a not-so-healthy meal like bacon and eggs with toast and butter -- no produce -- or in a sandwich with lots of mayonnaise and other processed meats,” Angelone says.